zuplo/docs/docs/articles/local-development-debugging.md

 ## Limitations

-Currently the debugger doesn't automatically re-attach to the local gateway after you have made changes.
+- Currently the debugger doesn't automatically re-attach to the local gateway after you have made changes.
 Click on the green triangle to re-attach the debugger in VS Code.
+- We only support stepping through your own module code.
+System code provided by Zuplo are minified and stripped of source maps, so you won't be able to step through them.